lucianofittante/ESP_AR_STA-ESP-IDF/README.md

 ## How to use example

 1) Build and upload the example.
+Hold Button CONFIGURAR (27).
+To put the ESP on AP mode.

 2) Write IP address into the explorer.
 It should pop up on serial moniror usuallu 192.168.4.1